Jivan052/Web-2.0/README.md

 9. **QR code generator** - A basic QR code generator
 10. **Login-dash** - A basic login and market user dashboard
 11. **Task Manager** - A dynamic interface for managing your task proficiently
+12. **Pocket** - A dynamic & functional web-based app for saving your imp's

    ...on the way, stay connected!
 ---